 Websites to Help Your Genealogy Research ...

 When we do our genealogical research, we begin with the websites from Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
-These professional and volunteer websites offer the information directly or else point to where you can find it.
+These user-friendly websites offer the information directly or else point to where you can find it.
 Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.